 Adventure Smash is an example of an app that keeps its players engaged by connecting them through Activity Feeds.
 On the other hand, it also serves to resolve issues that a player might face before he loses interest in the game just because he couldn’t achieve a certain milestone!

 Basically, players’ engagement in the game is a good predictor for mobile app monetization.
 The longer app sessions allow you to understand how a player interacts with the game, what he expects from it and how you can make it better.
 It also opens up the opportunity for you to personalize his in-app experience and purchase journeys.

 “The longer the app session of a player, the more likely he is to make an in-app purchase.”

-For instance, tapping into your player data, you can create effective monetization strategies with the following in place.
-An example of contextual, social and community driven in-app purchase model, can be seen in Frontline Commando 2.
+For instance, tapping into your player data, you can create effective app monetization strategies with the following in place.
+An example of a contextual, social and community driven in app purchase model, can be seen in Frontline Commando 2.
 They recommend purchases based on the player’s interaction on the activity feed – where he can also see what other players are doing.

 Front Line Commando 2 Activity Feed

 Facebook’s study clearly shows that having highly engaged players is a very effective way to monetize your app.

 While game developers need to continue focusing on creating engaging, interesting and new experiences for their players, it is also important for them to focus on creating loyal communities for their game.